DavidJNorman/djnStats/README.md

 python3 main.py DATA.csv
 ```

-Where `data.csv` is your .csv file. *Please note that Python 3.10 or above must be used* due to the use of match-case statements.
+Where `DATA.csv` is your .csv file. *Please note that Python 3.10 or above must be used* due to the use of match-case statements.